plaindocs/docs-travis-ci-com/user/firefox.md

 ### Selecting a Firefox version

-Our VMs come preinstalled with some recent version of Firefox, currently 31.0esr.
+Our VMs come preinstalled with some recent version of Firefox, currently
+{{ site.data.versions.Firefox}}.

 If you need a specific version to be installed, the Firefox addon allows you to specify any version of Firefox and the binary will be downloaded